albinjal/CS4240-Reproduction-Project/README.md

 ### Contributions
 All parties contributed equally and all helped with writing this blog post.
 Additionally:
 - Albin: Set up the GCP VM and ran the experiments + training on the COCO dataset.
-- Avi: Rewrote the VQGAN without Pytorch and trained it on the VM.
+- Avi: Rewrote the VQGAN without Pytorch lightning and trained it on the VM.
 - Aadam: Conducted the experiments on the Montezuma's revenge dataset.